drew-747/CS-32-Machine-Problem-1/README.md

 # Polynomial Operations Solver

 ## Overview
 This repository contains a C implementation for performing arithmetic operations on multivariate polynomials using a linked list representation.
-It is designed to solve the **Machine Exercise 1 - Polynomial Operations** for CS 32 (24.2 WFX_MLNO).
+It is designed to solve the **Machine Exercise 1 - Polynomial Operations** as a course requirement for CS 32 (24.2 WFX_MLNO) - University of the Philippines Diliman, Department of Computer Science.

 ## Problem Statement
 The program implements five polynomial operations: